Explain The Difference Between Homologous And Analogous Structures

 • Q: What are some common misconceptions about homologous and analogous structures?

-• A: A common misconception is that similar-looking structures are always homologous.
-It's important to consider the underlying anatomy and developmental origin to determine if similarities are due to shared ancestry or convergent evolution.
+• A: A common misconception is that similar-looking structures are always homologous. don't forget to consider the underlying anatomy and developmental origin to determine if similarities are due to shared ancestry or convergent evolution.

 • Q: How do scientists determine if structures are homologous?